szaimen/Nextcloud-NAS-Guide/README.md

 1. Connect over SSH
 1. Setup TPM2 unlocking
 1. Install Nextcloud and run the startup script

-## How long will the initial setup take?
-TODO: add how long it will take approx.
-Just so that you know: it ends [here](#congratulations-everything-of-the-initial-setup-is-now-done))

 ## How to configure the BIOS/UEFI?
 You will need to configure your BIOS/UEFI in order to harden security and to make things work.